PRINCIPLES OF AUTONOMOUS NEURODYNAMICS 2011

 A multi-disciplinary meeting exploring free dynamics in networks and the relation of neurodynamics to neurological conditions and autonomous activity.

+The 8th annual meeting of the Society for Autonomous Neurodynamics (SAND) will take place on July 18th, 19th and 20th, 2011 at the Bangkok General Hospital and Srinakharinwirot University.
 We are soliciting participants from a range of fields interested in Autonomous Neurodynamics.
-If you would like to present work relating to these topics at SAND and UTERP please send in a 250-word abstract by August 9th, 2010.
+If you would like to present work relating to these topics at SAND please send in a 250-word abstract by June 30th, 2011.

 Register online at: